tommasobruggi/Project-Aristaeus/README.md

 3. [20 facts you need to know about bees](https://friendsoftheearth.uk/bees/20-facts-you-need-know-about-bees), Friends of Earth, 7th of April 2019
 4. [It Takes 2 Million Flowers to Make 1 lb. of Honey](https://aghires.com/honey-bees/), AgHires, 31st of August 2018
 5. Margaret J. Couvillon, Ginny Fitzpatrick, Anna Dornhaus, [Ambient Air Temperature Does Not Predict whether Small or Large Workers Forage in Bumble Bees (Bombus impatiens)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4440703/), NCBI, 21st of May 2015
+6. Jai M. Holt, [The effects of environmental factors on honey bee morbidity](https://www.ideals.illinois.edu/handle/2142/50359), Illinois, 20th of May 2014

 ## License